 - a) Explain why it is a reasonable starting assumption that the number of birch trees inside each sampling rectangle is Poisson distributed and why a log link-function is reasonable. - b) Write down a formula for the fitted model in mathematical notation.
 Based on the this formula and the above parameter estimates, what is the expected number of birch trees inside a 200 square meter rectangle at an altitude of 1000 meters above see level in 2010? - c) According to the fitted model, by which factor does the expected number of birch trees increase if increasing the area of a sampling rectangle from 50 to 100 square meters?
 Does this agree with your prior beliefs?
-Discuss how you might change the model such that the magnitude of the effect of area is assumed a priori rather than estimated? - d) Aret here any signs of over- or under-dispersion in the data?
+If not, how may you improve the model? - d) Is there any signs of over- or under-dispersion in the data?
 Discuss briefly some mechanisms which may lead to over- and under-dispersion in this case.